Nsohko/WhisperSG/README.md

 Finally, login into huggingface using the following command.
 This will prompt you to input your huggingface token.
 `huggingface-cli login`

+For finetuning, please also create a new ipykernel in the environment that can be used to run the finetuning jupyter notebook:
+`python -m ipykernel install --user --name gpu_env --display-name "WhisperSG (GPU)"`

 ### 6.2.
 Inference

 WhisperSG can be easily invoked via command line from inside the conda environment.
 It will automatically download the finetuned model from huggingface and use that by default.
 If the finetuned model is not available for whatever reason, it will default to the foundational small.en model

-For asynchronous transcription `/demo/transcribe.py` will be used.
+For asynchronous transcription `./demo/transcribe.py` will be used.
 Please enter:
 `whispersg`

-For real-time transcription, `/demo/live_transcribe.py` will be used.
+For real-time transcription, `./demo/live_transcribe.py` will be used.
 Please enter:
 `whispersg_live`

 Both whispersg and whispersg_live have a large list of optional arguments to modify their behavior.
 Please enter `whispersg -h` and `whispersg_live -h` for the full list of arguments, and documentation on what they do.